 Yakso Falls Trail is a 1.4 mile moderately trafficked out and back trail located near Glide, Oregon that features a waterfall and is good for all skill levels.
-The trail is primarily used for hiking, walking, birding, and mountain biking and is accessible from March until September.
+The trail is primarily used for hiking, walking, birding, and mountain biking and is best used from March until September.

 Little River drops 70 feet, as protruding rocks spread the water flow to make Yakso Falls a spectacular sight.
 The Yakso Falls Trail passes through an old-growth forest which has been selective logged and has many wildflowers during the early spring.
 Rhododendrons are plentiful and the waterfall is approximately 70 feet high.